Farm Debt Mediation Regulations

 (a) in the case of a farmer or a creditor who is an individual, the person is

-(i) the spouse of the farmer or the creditor,
+(i) the spouse or common-law partner of the farmer or the creditor,

-(ii) a natural or adopted child of the farmer or the creditor or of the farmer’s or the creditor’s spouse,
+(ii) a child of the farmer or the creditor or of the farmer’s or the creditor’s spouse or common-law partner,

-(iii) a brother, sister, mother, father, grandmother or grandfather of the farmer or the creditor or of the farmer’s or the creditor’s spouse, or
+(iii) a brother, sister, mother, father, grandmother or grandfather of the farmer or the creditor or of the farmer’s or the creditor’s spouse or common-law partner,

 (b) in the case of a farmer or a creditor that is a corporation, cooperative, partnership or other association, the person